-How to Change the Layer Order in Google Slides
+How to Change the Order of Your Google Slides Layers

 - Open your slideshow.

 - Click Arrange.